Become A Validator

 - Sentry node

 Cudos Compute Nodes will be added to the network in the future to allow for more compute scalability.

 A full node is a node that participates in the network but without support in securing it.
 You can use this type to store the entire state of a blockchain, including blocks and the modified state of transactions.
 When running a full node, you support the network to reach the consensus until the current block.
 So it is important to secure your node from adversarial actors by using a firewall and a proxy.

 A seed node generates a list of peers to which another node can connect.
-When you want to start a node, you need to give at least one type of node to join the desired network.
-This will allow you to populate your address quickly.
-Note that after a seed node provides a list of peers, it will no longer be a peer and will disconnect from your node.
+So you can think of a seed node as the first point of contact for a new node joining the network.
+After a seed node provides a list of peers to the network, it will no longer be a peer and will disconnect.